 By Laura Tierney

-Social media has been getting a bad rap these days, and I get it.
-Between cyberbullying that leads to suicide and violent crimes being live-streamed on Facebook, the headlines surrounding social media have been nothing short of horrific.
+Social media has been getting a bad rap these days.
+And I get it.
+The news is alarming.
+Cyberbullying that leads to suicide.
+Violent crimes being live-streamed on Facebook.
+The headlines surrounding social media are nothing short of horrific.
 The poor decisions that people make online (the “don’ts”) get lots of attention, but what about the do’s of social media?
 Not so much.

 The Do’s of Social Media

-High schoolers, even middle schoolers, can use their devices to strengthen their reputation, encourage and inspire others, seize collegiate and career opportunities, start movements, support causes, or just send a supportive message someone they see being bullied.
+Teens can use their devices for good.
+The list is long: strengthen their reputation, encourage and inspire others, seize collegiate and career opportunities, start movements, support causes, send a message to support someone who is being bullied.
 Their devices are their voices.
-For them, there is no difference between being social and using social media.
-It’s the same thing, and it’s a game they can win or lose.
+For them, being social and using social media is the same thing.
+And it’s a game they can win or lose.
 Let’s help them win.

 Win the game of social

-When we use the power of our devices, our voices, for good, we call it winning the game of social.
+When we use the power of our devices for good, we call it winning the game of social.
 As a former Duke field hockey player, I have experienced first-hand the power of working together as a team to win.
 Winning this game starts at home.

 One of the most popular tools families use to win the game of social is a technology contract.
-At The Social Institute, we researched over 50 of these online and found that nearly all of them began “I will not…” And only the child was required to sign it.
+At The Social Institute, we researched over 50 contracts.
+We found that nearly all of them began “I will not …” Plus, the parents did not sign the contract.
+Only the teen signed.

-Because we focus only on what students should do on social, instead of what they shouldn’t do, we wrote the first tech contract based on high standards, not rules, that everyone on your “home team” agrees to live by.
+Because our focus is on what students should do on social, instead of what they shouldn’t do, we wrote the first tech contract based on high standards, not rules, that everyone on your “home team” agrees to live by.

 Live up to high standards, together

 Use your mic for good.
-Everything you post or share on social media — even texts, and even the “disappearing” content on platforms like Snapchat — can, one way or another, be seen by anyone.
+Everything you post or share on social media — even texts, and even the “disappearing” content on platforms like Snapchat — can be seen by anyone.
 Social media is like an ongoing press conference after a big game, and you’ve been handed the mic.
 Your friends and followers (your team) — and potentially the world — are your audience.
 Use it to do good.

 Play to your core.
 Share whatever it is you like to do on social media.
 Can you dance like Michael Jackson?
 Swim like Michael Phelps?
 Can you make miniature super heroes out of recycled soda cans?
 Great.
 Share it on social media.
 Be YOU.

 Cyberback others.
-To encourage everyone to combat cyberbullying, remember this: When you see someone being put down, back them up with kind words, an encouraging heart emoji, a real-life high-five.
+Encourage everyone to combat cyberbullying.
+Remember this: When you see someone being put down, back them up with kind words, an encouraging heart emoji, a real-life high-five.
 Shut down bullies by building up the bullied.

 This is just a taste of what I believe social media education should look like at home and in schools.
 We risk depriving our children and students of the skills they need to navigate one of the greatest influencers on their social development when we focus on rules that start with “don’t.”